hashbang/book/2-Security/1-intro.md

 In other chapters, we explain things in a format listing "the hard way" and "the easy way".
 We will not be doing that in this chapter.
 Security is a very difficult field to get right, and off-putting for many people.
-Instead, we will be using software that should compile on every UNIX-compatible system - and maybe even Windows.

 We will list multiple solutions instead, as security is something that should extend into all aspects of technology.
+Security is a complicated problem to solve, however, and sometimes a language might not have a solution to a particular problem yet.